-The Administration recognizes that these payment are important to local governments, often comprising a significant portion of their operating budgets.
-The PILT and RRS monies have been used for critical functions such as local search and rescue operations, road maintenance, law enforcement, schools, and emergency services.
+The Administration recognizes that these payments are important to local governments, often comprising a significant portion of their operating budgets.
+Recently, the Secretary signed an MOU with the President of the National Association of Counties under which they plan to work closely together on a number of issues including matters related to PILT.
+The PILT and RRS monies have been used for critical functions such as local search and rescue operations, road maintenance, law enforcement, schools and emergency services.
 These activities are often undertaken in support of people from around the country who visit or recreate on Federal lands.
 The BLM and the FWS look forward to continuing to work cooperatively with the communities on these important issues.